Top Industries Hiring Project Managers

 3. Financial Services

 Over the last decade, project management has become integral to the way that financial services businesses operate.
-With the drive for getting better returns from smarter ways of working, and implementing transformative change to align with strategic plans and the evolving expectations of customers, there’s lots to be done.
+With the drive for getting better returns from smarter ways of working, and implementing transformative change to align with strategic plans and the evolving expectations of customers, there is a lot to be done.

 Project managers need to know how to manage change, and how to operate within a highly regulated industry.
 It’s not all spreadsheets and accounting: financial services firms also have to keep up with developments in IT, customer services, marketing and meet the needs of their own internal staff population, so there is a wide range of projects taking place behind the doors of some of the world’s oldest financial institutions.